lujiefsi/NPEDetector/README.md

     ret.field;//NPE, but should not be reported
 </code></pre>

-In step5, we score each callee based on:(1) if some developer have consider CNC, but some are not, we think no CNC developeres are wrong(2)developer may borther massive [CNC](https://stackoverflow.com/questions/271526/avoiding-null-statements/271874#271874)
+In step5, we score each callee based on:

+    (1) if some developer have consider CNC, but some are not, we think no CNC developeres are wrong

+    (2) developer may botherwith those massive [CNC](https://stackoverflow.com/questions/271526/avoiding-null-statements/271874#271874)

 # Usage
 1. We use maven build our project, so you can import it as existed maven project.
 2. vim the WALA  configuration file: ./NPEDetector/src/main/resources/wala.properties, you need to change: